Woodland Decay Broadcasting

+Woodland Decay Broadcasting, pretentious nonsense, or postmodern parody, I am really not sure.
 The plan in the summer of 2019 was a simple one.
 After 32 years working at Brighton Business School, in later years as a Reader in Organizational Change, I would take a year out.
 My thinking was that I would rest my body, mind and soul and then in the summer of 2020 take on a part-time academic role, perhaps doing some talks and ad-hoc occasional workshops, nice!

 As we now know the world changed in 2020 and my simple plan seemed far less feasible.
 I was being challenged by changes in the wider environment to change – oh the irony.
 I’d enjoyed the honest toil of gardening and DiY and part of me wanted to carry on gardening.
 I am not sure if it is the lockdown mentality that has been culturally engineered, but I had also lost my enthusiasm to travel and visit organizations (hopefully it will return).